-If you're facing a divorce, you'll have to face reality: Alimony payments (monthly support payments one divorced spouse pays the other) are alive and well in the American divorce system.
+If you're facing a divorce, you'll have to face reality: Alimony payments -- also known in some states as "spousal support" or "maintenance" -- are alive and well in the American divorce system.
 And if you earn substantially more money than a spouse to whom you have been married for several years, there is a good chance you will be ordered to pay some alimony.
 On the other hand, alimony generally isn't awarded for short marriages or where you and your spouse earn close to the same amount.

 If alimony is ordered, you will generally have to pay a specified amount each month until:

 - a date set by a judge several years in the future